jaxriemer/NewRepo/Lab 1/README.md

 ## Part F. Record
+**Take a video of your prototyped interaction.**
 [![Prototyped Video](https://img.youtube.com/vi/zE4qMLqsH2k/0.jpg)](https://www.youtube.com/watch?v=zE4qMLqsH2k)

+**Please indicate anyone you collaborated with on this Lab.**
-I worked with Sam Willenson to enact my prototype design and collaborated on how to stage the scene.
+I worked with Sam Willenson to act-out my prototype design and collaborated on how to stage the scene.
 Mariia Dobko gave me feedback on my storyboard (see storboard section.)

 # Staging Interaction, Part 2